landakram/markhudnall.com/resources/md/projects.md

   </a>
 </div>

-### Older stuff
+## Older stuff

 - [Clef](https://web.archive.org/web/20161108070329/https://getclef.com/) was a better way to log in online.
 Twilio acquired our team in 2017.
 - [Instant2FA](https://www.producthunt.com/posts/instant-2fa) was a drop-in 2FA integration, built during the Clef days.
-- [gdax_recurring](https://github.com/landakram/gdax_recurring) is a CLI tool to automate recurring USD deposits and asset allocation for GDAX (now Coinbase Pro).
+- [hodl-cli](https://github.com/landakram/hodl-cli) is a CLI tool to automate recurring USD deposits and asset allocation for Coinbase Pro.
 It theoretically still works, but I haven't used it in years.